serverlessworkflow/specification/README.md

 ## Documentation

 The documentation for Serverless Workflow includes:

 - [**DSL**](dsl.md): Documents the fundamentals aspects and concepts of the Serverless Workflow DSL
 - [**DSL Reference**](dsl-reference.md): References all the definitions used by the Serverless Workflow DSL
+- [**Examples**](./examples/README.md): A collection of practical examples demonstrating specific features and functionalities of Serverless Workflow.
+- [**Use Cases**](./use-cases/README.md): Detailed use cases illustrating how Serverless Workflow can be applied in various real-world scenarios.

 ## Community